 Her publications have focused on the politics of contemporary theatre practice in Italy, Britain and continental Europe, with an emphasis on modern and contemporary experimental performance and playwriting.
 She is interested in the way theatre and performance produce, disseminate or resist ideological discourses and beliefs around community, identity and otherness.

-Margherita’s most recent book, Theatre & Translation (Red Globe Press, 2019), is aimed at students and non-specialists, as well as theatre audiences, practitioners and scholars.
-It investigates the intersections between theatre and translation, asking how translation can support a culture of equality, diversity and inclusion in theatre.
+Margherita’s book, Theatre & Translation (Red Globe Press, 2019), investigates the intersections between theatre and translation, asking how translation can support a culture of equality, diversity and inclusion in theatre.
 Looking at Indonesian puppetry traditions, actor training and devising exercises, translations of contemporary plays from French, Spanish and Palestinian Arabic, and the performance of Shakespeare in Mandarin, the book argues that both theatre and translation can illuminate key questions at the core of our multicultural societies, and that the two practices can teach us the skills we need to empathise with perspectives distant from our own.
-In this book, Margherita makes the case that we should all become familiar with the processes and significance of translation in today’s world.

 Margherita is the editor of Theatre and Adaptation: Return, Rewrite, Repeat (Bloomsbury, 2014), in which she maintains that stage adaptations can act as powerful performance interventions in resisting dominant narratives.
 Featuring seventeen interviews with internationally renowned theatre and performance artists, the book provides first-hand accounts of a diverse array of approaches to stage adaptation, ranging from playwriting to directing, Javanese puppetry to British children's theatre, and feminist performance to Japanese Noh.